Is becoming an endocrinologist right for me?

 How to become an Endocrinologist

 The first step is earning a bachelor's degree from an accredited university.
 The objective of an undergraduate degree is to prepare for medical school.
-Science-based courses are recommended, such as biology and chemistry.
+Science-based degrees are recommended, such as Biology and Chemistry.

 Aspiring endocrinologists then need to apply for and complete four years of medical school.
 The first two years of training are dedicated to coursework, and the final two years are dedicated to various specialties.

 After finishing medical school, a three year, post-doctoral residency in internal medicine must then be completed.
 Residents can work in a variety of facilities where they will directly diagnose and treat patients.

 Not all residencies will require a licensure to practice; each state will have its own requirements (it is advisable to check with each state's medical board).
 Residency training is followed by board certification in internal medicine, awarded through the American Board of Internal Medicine (ABIM).

 A physician who is board certified in internal medicine can then go on to complete a two- to three-year fellowship in endocrinology.
 The fellowship is similar to the residency, except that the focus is on the endocrine system and treating patients with associated issues.

 To become board certified in endocrinology, one must pass the Endocrinology, Diabetes, and Metabolism Exam, which the ABIM administers.